-The report of operations, for the purposes of the Model, illustrates the minimum disclosures required by the Standing Directions (SD) of the Minister for Finance and FRDs, as listed in Disclosure Index on page 74, as well as sections of the Financial Management Act 1994 (FMA) and Premier's Circulars.
+[Revised] The report of operations, for the purposes of the Model, illustrates the minimum disclosures required by the Standing Directions (SD) 2018 under the FMA and FRDs, as listed in the Disclosure Index on page 70, as well as sections of the FMA and Premier's Circulars.
 Given the different nature of activities carried out by departments, varying levels of detail will be needed to fulfil particular requirements of the SD, FMA, FRDs and Premier's Circulars.
 As with the financial statements, professional judgement is required to identify relevant significant matters and present them in a way that properly informs the reader.